-lowa HHS has received two planning grants to inform their CCBHC planning work, securing one in 2015, and another as one of 15 states awarded a oneyear planning grant in March 2023.
-Fifteen providers in Iowa have also received CCBHC expansion grants awarded through the Substance Abuse and Mental Health Services Administration's (SAMHSA) grant making process.
+lowa HHS has received two planning grants to inform their CCBHC planning work, securing one in 2015, and another as one of 15 states awarded a one-year planning grant in March 2023.
+Fifteen providers in lowa have also received CCBHC expansion grants awarded through the Substance Abuse and Mental Health Services Administration's (SAMHSA) grant making process.

-The planning grant requires lowa HHS to:
+The 2023 planning grant required lowa HHS to:

-- 1. Solicit input for the development of a state CCBHC demonstration program from consumers (including youth), family members, providers, tribes, and other key stakeholders. - 2.
-Ensure the initial set of at least two clinics, identified by the state for participation in the demonstration, are certified using the certification criteria and establish procedures and necessary infrastructure to ensure clinic compliance throughout the CCBHC demonstration period. - Establish a Prospective Payment System (PPS) for behavioral health services equipped by a CCBHC in accordance with the PPS Methodology Guidelines developed by the Centers for Medicare and Medicaid Services (CMS). - 4.
-Establish the capacity to provide behavioral health services that meet the certification criteria. - 5.
-Develop or enhance data collection and reporting capacity and provide information necessary for Iowa HHS to evaluate proposals submitted by states to participate in the CCBHC demonstration program. - 6.
-Submit a proposal to participate in the CCBHC Demonstration Program. - 7.
-If selected, agree to pay for services at the rate established under the PPS system during the CCBHC Demonstration Program.
+- 1) Solicit input for the development of a state CCBHC demonstration program from consumers (including youth), family members, providers, tribes, and other key stakeholders. - 2) Ensure an initial set of at least two clinics, identified by the state for participation in the demonstration, are certified using the certification criteria and establish procedures and

+- necessary infrastructure to ensure clinic compliance throughout the CCBHC demonstration period. - 3) Establish a Prospective Payment System (PPS) for behavioral health services offered by a CCBHC in accordance with the PPS Methodology Guidelines developed by the Centers for Medicare and Medicaid Services (CMS). - 4) Establish the capacity to provide behavioral health services that meet the certification criteria. - 5) Develop or enhance data collection and reporting capacity and provide information necessary for lowa HHS to evaluate proposals submitted by states to participate in the CCBHC demonstration program. - 6) Submit a proposal to participate in the CCBHC Demonstration Program. - 7) If selected, agree to pay for services at the rate established under the PPS system during the CCBHC Demonstration Program.